artemkaxboy/docker-opener/README.md

 ## What it is

 It is a simple tool to open shell to any running docker container.
 How to open distroless container?
 How to open scratch container?
-It is not a question any more.
+It is not a question anymore.

 ## How to use